 “Points for being honest.”
 Dee smiled again.
 “I’m here to end you, but it’s nothing personal—I’m here to end everyone.
 You, Peter, Kora…”

 “And you think we can sate you?”
 Eun studied her.
-“Because I think you’ll just get hungrier, but you’ll also be lonely, because you won’t have anyone to actively push against.”
+“Because I think you’ll only get hungrier, but you’ll also be lonely, because you won’t have anyone to actively push against.
+Not if you eat everyone.”
 It was Eun’s turn to smile.
 “You need us, Dee.”

 Dee stiffened.
 “The only thing I need are your dying screams.
 Why the hell would I want someone to ‘actively push against?’ ”

 “The only companionship you’ve ever experienced is through your enemies.
 You’re a sad, lonely creature who’s forgotten that she—”